GUIDE 2024

 Organizations are looking to hire people who pay attention to detail.
 This characteristic is an essential trait of successful people.
 Lack of attention to detail leads to mistakes, confusion, and failure.

-If an applicant doesn’t even read the job description carefully and sends out a generic resume, the hiring manager or recruiter will immediately discard the resume.
+If an applicant doesn’t even read the job description and sends out a generic resume, the hiring manager or recruiter will immediately discard the resume.

-If nothing else, a tailored resume clearly shows that the person who wrote it has a professional attitude and pays the necessary attention to detail.
+If nothing else, a tailored resume shows that the person who wrote it has a professional attitude and pays the necessary attention to detail.

 Describing Job Responsibilities Rather than Professional Accomplishments